Meet Sarina and her chinchilla Baxter.

 He likes chasing them and has even attempted cleaning them a few times, so he is very receptive to a wide range of animals.

-What made you decide to open up a social media account for Baxter?
+What made you decide to start a social media account for Baxter?

 It was actually my friend Natalie’s suggestion!

-She made an Instagram for her cats (@bearandoliver), and when I adopted Baxter, she encouraged me to create an Instagram account for him.
+She made an Instagram for her cats (@bearandoliver), and when I adopted Baxter, she encouraged me to create an account for him too.

 It’s been really awesome interacting with so many other chinchilla owners, so it has definitely not been a decision that I regret.